Schedule of Events + Openings

 Artist Performance | Laura Davis and Derrick Woods-Morrow

-Aspect/Ratio will host a performance intermittently throughout the day during our exhibition with artists Laura Davis and Derrick Woods-Morrow on Friday, September 20th.
+Join this performance, hosted intermittently throughout the day with artists Laura Davis and Derrick Woods-Morrow.

 6:00–9:00pm | Citywide Locations

 A citywide open gallery night inviting EXPO CHICAGO visitors and the Chicago community to experience the city's vibrant art scene during extended hours.

 American Writers Museum

 Stephen Daiter Gallery